boroivanov/ecs-tools/README.md

 ## Deploying
 The deployments work by specifying cluster, service, and a docker tag.

 The cli is going to check the current active task definition associated with the service and get the container name.
 Then it will create a new task definition revision with the new docker tag and deploy it.
 If the docker tag passed to the cli is the same as in the current task definition, a new deployment will be forced with the current task definition and containers will be recycled.
-This cover cases where we are deploying tag 'latest' but the tag was reassigned to a new image.
+This covers cases where we are deploying tag 'latest' but the tag was reassigned to a new image.

 The cli also auto-updates when doing a deployment.
 We get almost real-time information about all deployments for the service (there could be more that one).
-The output includes information the number for containers in each deployment and their status.
+The output includes information for the number of containers in each deployment and their status.
 The number of containers in an ALB/NLB (if one is configured for the service) and their registration status.
 At the end we also get the last two events from the ECS service.

 The cli will assume we are trying to deploy as many containers as there are in the current task definition for the service.
 If we pass the `-c` flag, we can scale in or out during the deployment.